-How to Submit Wine/Champagne Samples
+How to Submit Burgundy/Champagne Samples

-Producers and importers should consider holding off on submitting samples during the especially hot months of July, August and most of September – or at least submit overnight (or 2-day) with ice packs.
+WINE SUBMISSIONS – Producers and importers should consider holding off on submitting samples during the especially hot months of July, August and most of September – or at least submit overnight (or 2-day) with ice packs.
 Some couriers (i.e. FedEx) now deliver on weekends – please remember we only accept samples during office hours Monday through Friday.

 SHIPPING ADDRESS